mfbx9da4/mfbx9da4.github.io/README.md

 - fix queen can jump queen
 - fix when queen jumps, if she can't play change
 - implement game over
+- handling computer when it has a second jump